Unladylike-gatekeeper954/claude-workflow-library/workflows/productivity-system.md

 ## What You'll Have at the End

-- A complete brain dump of everything on your mind (finally cleared out)
+- A complete brain dump — everything out of your head and onto a page
 - A prioritized task system based on what actually matters
 - A daily planning routine that takes 5 minutes
 - A weekly review habit that keeps you on track